Bananas! Bananas are a great sweet but healthy food, monkeys love them. I love them and sports athletes love them or at least they should.

 This is crucial since training so hard can suppress and weaken the immune system leaving you more susceptible to illnesses and other things, and if you get sick your muscles definitely won’t recover as good then. (see Muscle Recovery While Sick)

 When Should You Eat Bananas?
+Or Eat a Banana

-Eating them before a workout will give you that increase in glycogen stores that will definitely be well used during the workout leading to an increase in performance.
+Eating them before a workout will give you that increase in glycogen stores that will definitely be well-used during the workout leading to an increase in performance.

 I suggest eating one a good half an hour or more before the workout though as I find if I eat a whole banana too close to working out it can lead to an uncomfortable upset stomach during training.

-If you want muscles to recover you need protein so pairing a banana with a high protein content food after a workout is killer as you will be giving your muscles the right tools to recover and increasing your body ability to use those tools by metabolizing protein thanks to the banana.
+If you want muscles to recover you need protein so pairing a banana with a high protein content food after a workout is killer as you will be giving your muscles the right tools to recover and increasing your body’s ability to use those tools by metabolizing protein thanks to the banana.

 Eating a banana before bed can be controversial.
 Some might say not to eat them before bed because of the increase in glycogen which will not be used during sleep.

-Although, your muscles still build and actually do most of their recovering while you are asleep so the benefits in metabolizing protein would seem perfect during this time assume that you consumed optimal protein
+Although, your muscles still build and actually do most of their recovering while you are asleep so the benefits in metabolizing protein would seem perfect during this time assuming that you consumed optimal protein

-While you are asleep a number of different things happen in your body that will help improve your body ability to utilize protein, things that would not happen while you are awake such as for example the increased release of your body’s human growth hormone.
+While you are asleep a number of different things happen in your body that will help improve your body’s ability to utilize protein, things that would not happen while you are awake such as for example the increased release of your body’s human growth hormone.

 With that being said I would try to avoid bananas right before bed due to the increase in glycogen that will be underutilized and very possibly stored away (usually in the form of fat) while you sleep.

-As I said I find adding a banana into your diet post workout is most optimal for muscle recovery.
-Of course adding an additional banana post workout or during another time will only be even more beneficial.
+As I said I find adding a banana into your diet post-workout is most optimal for muscle recovery.
+Of course, adding an additional banana post workout or during another time will only be even more beneficial.
 Bananas for muscle recovery and health should be a part of everyone’s nutrition plan.